-The analysis conducted by CM Data Research has a strong focus on empirical research, especially quantitative data.
+The analysis conducted by CM Data Research has a strong focus on empirical research, especially on quantitative data.
 Too often, intuition, beliefs or theoretical claims turn out to contradict empirical evidence.
-It is part of our mission to test theoretical claims on the basis of empirical reality that can be observed, measured and quantified.
+It is part of CM’s mission to test theoretical claims on the basis of empirical reality that can be observed, measured and quantified.

 Empirical research, however, has its limits and it is important to know these boundaries.
 Scientific theory distinguishes between phenomenological laws and theoretical laws.
 The former describes the causal relationship between two or more factors in a concrete situation, which can be observed by using empirical data.
-Theoretical laws, by contrast, basically represent a set of mathematical or logical equations that try to explain a phenomenological law.
+Theoretical laws, by contrast, basically represent a set of mathematical or logical equations that explain a phenomenological law.
 Whereas the empirical reality might be literally true, theoretical laws are subject of debate.

 Objectivity, reliability and validity

-Last not least, our data research is supposed to follow the principle of validity, which means that the variables and tests we use should accurately reflect what they are supposed to measure.
+Last not least, data research is supposed to follow the principle of validity, which means that the variables and tests we use should accurately reflect what they are supposed to measure.
 This requires tight operational definitions, sound theoretical constructs and premises and a proper judgement based on numerous lines of evidence and different scientific studies.